Over 80 lawmakers call on Biden to cancel up to $50,000 in debt per student

 Congresswoman Deborah Ross (D-N.C.) and other lawmakers introduced a bill that would broaden relief for borrowers who’ve defaulted or made late payments on their student loans, making it easier to remove that from their credit history.

-She’s also advocating for things like increasing pell grants to make tuition more affordable.
+She’s also advocating for solutions such as increasing Pell Grants to make tuition more affordable.

 “We have got to make it much more affordable for people to get education, so that they don’t have the debt in the first place,” Ross said.